 The difference between a surfer’s activity and that of a scuba diver is completely different.
-For one, scuba divers are underwater with the sharks in their environment, and mostly it seems, sharks don’t attack scuba divers underwater.
+For one, scuba divers are underwater with the sharks in their environment.

 Sharks don’t attack divers, because unlike surfers who splash arms and kick legs on the surface in the surf zone (Making them sound like struggling fish), scuba divers swim under the water without the same provocative activity.

 Divers are not splashing or flailing around like a surfer.
-But whilst scuba divers kick their feet, because their feet have fins on, the motion is more gentle.
-The diver’s fin movement doesn’t sound like an injured fish.
+But instead scuba divers kick their feet with fins with a more gentle motion.
+Diver’s fin movement doesn’t sound like an injured fish.

-Keep in mind that whilst sharks are predators, they can only hunt successfully if they are healthy and uninjured.
+Also, keep in mind that sharks are predators.
+Which means they can only hunt successfully if they are healthy and uninjured.
 For this reason, sharks tend to be cautious around divers.
-They don’t normally approach something that’s large that they don’t understand.
+They don’t normally approach something that’s large and what they don’t understand.

 Sharks usually stay away from scuba divers.
 This is because they are difficult to recognise as their usual prey.
 Sharks are not aware of how vulnerable we are when we’re in the water.
 All they see is a large creature creating huge amounts of bubbles that they don’t understand.